-I am a Certified Integral Yoga Teacher and Certified Stress Management Yoga Teacher and have been a yoga practitioner for over 10 years.
-I have completed hundreds of hours of study in Ayurveda, Trauma Sensitive Yoga, Raja Yoga (practical guide for gaining control of the mind), pranayama (breathing practices) and the psychology of developing healthy habits.
-I am also studying Yoga Therapy, Ayurvedic Health Counseling, and Yoga for Recovery.
+I am a Certified Integral Yoga Teacher, Stress Management Yoga Teacher and a Trauma Center Trauma-Sensitive Yoga Faciliator.
+Additionally, I’ve completed hundreds of hours of training in Ayurveda, Yoga of Recovery, Raja Yoga, Pranayama, and the psychology of developing healthy habits.
 I have a master’s degree in Organizational Leadership and a bachelor’s degree in Health Care Management.

 All are welcome.

-My personal practice and teaching style is influenced by the wisdom of Integral Yoga, Ayurveda, Trauma Sensitive Yoga and the Yoga Sutras of Patanjali.
+My personal practice and teaching style are influenced by the wisdom of Integral Yoga, Ayurveda, Trauma Center Trauma-Sensitive Yoga, and the Yoga Sutras of Patanjali.

-What is Ayurveda?
 The literal translation of Ayurveda is “the science of life”.
-Ayurveda is primarily focused on maintaining good health and preventing disease through daily self care practices and individual dietary choices that are adjusted to be in sync with the seasons.
-The teachings emphasize the connection between the physical body, mind, soul and senses.
+Ayurveda is primarily focused on maintaining good health and preventing disease through daily self-care practices and individual dietary choices that are adjusted to be in sync with the seasons.
+The teachings emphasize the connection between the physical body, mind, soul, and senses.
 Ayurveda and Yoga stem from the same philosophical sources.
 Ayurveda is a complete medical system dating back to the Vedic period in India and has been continuously practiced for over 5,000 years.

-The practices of Integral Yoga, Trauma Sensitive Yoga, and Ayurveda are empowering, healing and transformative on many levels.
-With practice, we can strengthen the physical body, improve concentration and performance, manage stress, anxiety, PTSD, and boost our immune system.
+The practices of Integral Yoga, Trauma Center Trauma-Sensitive Yoga, and Ayurveda are empowering, healing and transformative on many levels.
+With practice, we can strengthen the physical body, improve concentration and performance, manage stress, anxiety, PTSD and boost our immune system.

 We can use these practices to access and strengthen our internal command center, build resiliency to better manage stress while developing the capacity to skillfully respond versus automatically reacting.
 Yoga and Ayurveda offer a set to tools to enable us to bring our best, most healthy and balanced self forward in order to be of service to ourselves, loved ones, colleagues and our communities.